JoaoCoelho2003/AP/README.md

 AP is a deep learning project for the course, aiming to develop AI models that can distinguish between AI-generated and human-written text.
 The project includes a frontend for interaction and a backend handling the model inference.

 ## Project Structure
-The repository is organized into two main folders:
+The repository is organized into two main folders (besides, of course, the `src` folder):
 - **`frontend/`** – Built using Vue 3 with JavaScript.
 - **`backend/`** – Developed in Python, utilizing libraries like NumPy, scikit-learn, and other auxiliary tools.
     - **`datasets/`** - Datasets made available by the teachers to evaluate our models